-Apple says it found issues with some iPhone X and MacBook devices
+Apple finds quality problems in some iPhone X and MacBook models

 Only a limited number of 128GB and 256GB solid-state drives in 13-inch MacBook Pro units sold between June 2017 and June 2018 were affected, Apple said apple.co/2AXkeEw on its website.

+Last year, Apple began a massive battery replacement program after it conceded that a software update intended to help some iPhone models deal with aging batteries slowed down the performance of the phones.
+The battery imbroglio resulted in inquires from U.S. lawmakers.

+In June, Apple said it would offer free replacements for the keyboards in some MacBook and MacBook Pro models.
+The keyboards, which Apple introduced in laptops starting in 2015, had generated complaints on social media for how much noise they made while typing and for malfunctioning unexpectedly.
+Apple changed the design of the keyboard this year, adding a layer of silicone underneath the keys.

-Reporting by Ismail Shakil in Bengaluru; Editing by Sandra Maler
+Reporting by Ismail Shakil in Bengaluru and Stephen Nellis in San Francisco